-It can be eye opening to find out what broke you child’s heart, even if it seems silly to you, it’s a big deal to them.
-Having that conversation opens up the opportunity to really connect and be there for your child in their times of sorrow, no matter how ridiculous you might believe the problem is.
+It can be eye opening to find out what broke you children’s heart, even if it seems silly to you, it’s a big deal to them.
+Having that conversation opens up the opportunity to really connect and be there for your child in their times of sadness, no matter how ridiculous you might believe the problem is.

 Building a solid foundation with kids when they are younger will help parents connect with children as they get older, and the kids will be more inclined to share all the things that their world is made up of without being shy, or scared.

 Not to mention is helps build up their emotional intelligence as well as promote children’s communication skills.

 We all want what’s best for our children, and it starts at home, through a simple social skills game and fun conversations that don’t involve screen time.
 These are also great for road trips as a fun way to pass the time.

 Here are the best dinnertime conversation starters and games to get your chirpy little chatterbox to open up and start chatting.

 Join A FREE Parenting Class with Expert Guidance!

 lick Now for an Enriching Experience! 🚀